Noddy (character): History

 The Noddy books became one of Blyton's most successful and best-known series, and were hugely popular in the 1950s.
+Children were instantly attracted to van der Beek's illustrations and seemed to identify themselves with Noddy.
 An extensive range of sub-series, spin-offs and strip books was produced throughout the decade, including Noddy's Library, Noddy's Garage of Books, Noddy's Castle of Books, Noddy's Toy Station of Books and Noddy's Shop of Books.
+Until his death in 1953, Harmsen insisted on illustrating everything himself, the workload began to weigh him down.
+Harmsen confessed to David White that, at times, when he was working through into the early hours to meet a deadline, "Little Noddies" would appear from everywhere and crawl all over his desk.